-The 2022TE Restructuring Bonds with a Final Maturity Date prior to [•]\ are not subject to optional redemption prior to maturity at the option of the Issuer.
-The 2022 Restructuring Bonds with a Final Maturity Date on or after [•]\ are subject to redemption at the option of the Issuer in whole or in part, in any order, from time to time on any Business Day on and after [•]\ upon payment of the redemption price of 100% of the principal amount of the 2022 Restructuring Bonds to be redeemed, together with accrued interest to the redemption date.
+2022TE Restructuring Bonds.
+The 2022TE Restructuring Bonds with a Final Maturity Date on or prior to December 15, 2034 are not subject to optional redemption prior to maturity at the option of the Issuer.
+The 2022TE Restructuring Bonds with a Final Maturity Date on or after December 15, 2035 are subject to redemption at the option of the Issuer in whole or in part, in any order, from time to time on any Business Day on and after December 15, 2032 upon payment of the redemption price of 100% of the principal amount of the 2022TE Restructuring Bonds to be redeemed, together with accrued interest to the redemption date.

 Mandatory Sinking Fund Redemption; Expected Sinking Fund Schedules.
 The Term Bonds under the Indenture shall be subject to redemption, on and after the applicable dates set forth below from Sinking Fund Payments, at a redemption price of 100% of the principal amount of the applicable Term Bonds to be redeemed, together with accrued interest to the redemption date.
-On each Scheduled Sinking Fund Redemption Date, the applicable Term Bonds shall be redeemed, from and to the extent of funds available for such purpose, until the Outstanding Amount of such Term Bonds has been reduced to an amount equal to the amount shown below as the Minimum Remaining Outstanding Amount for such date.
+On each Scheduled Sinking Fund Redemption Date, the applicable Term Bonds shall be redeemed, from and to the extent of funds available for such purpose, until the Outstanding Amount of such Term Bonds has been reduced to an amount equal to the Minimum Remaining Outstanding Amount for such Term Bonds for such date.
+As used herein, the Minimum Remaining Outstanding Amount for the applicable Term Bonds shall mean the amount shown below as the Minimum Remaining Outstanding Amount, subject to the next succeeding sentence.
+In the event that a portion of such Term Bonds shall no longer be outstanding on a Scheduled Sinking Fund Redemption Date by reason other than mandatory sinking fund redemption, the Minimum Remaining Outstanding Amount for such each date shown below shall be reduced pro rata to the extent practicable given the Minimum Denominations permitted for such Term Bonds to reflect the remaining Outstanding Amount of the applicable Term Bonds.
+The reduced Minimum Remaining Outstanding Amount for each Scheduled Sinking Fund Redemption Date shown below shall be conclusively evidenced by delivery of an Officer's Certificate to the Trustee setting forth such amount.
 Any amounts paid on the Term Bonds on the Final Maturity Date shall be applied as a payment of a maturity of such Term Bonds and not as a redemption.
-The Expected Sinking Fund Schedules below set forth the Scheduled Sinking Fund Redemption Dates, the scheduled Outstanding Amount as of each such date, the scheduled Sinking Fund Payment for each such date and the minimum remaining Outstanding Amount as of such date for each Term Bond.
+The Expected Sinking Fund Schedules below set forth the Scheduled Sinking Fund Redemption Dates, the scheduled Outstanding Amount as of each such date, the scheduled Sinking Fund Payment for each such date and the Minimum Remaining Outstanding Amount as of such date for each Term Bond.